swholmstead/SkidSteer/docs/assembly.md

 <h3>Bucket and Claw</h3>

 Attach the 9g servos to the bucket and claw with claw bracket.
+Allow a little slack in the servo wires to allow for full movement.
 Route wires along right arm.

+When attaching the servos, you need to align them so that the starting position has the bucket sitting level with the ground.
+The starting position for the claw is all the way open.
+You may need to return later and adjust servo starting positions after the electonics are complete and installed to ensure that claw opens/closes all the way and the bucket doesn't bind up when fully up.

 <img src="https://github.com/swholmstead/Skidsteer/blob/main/pictures/IMG_3657.JPEG" alt="Skidsteer" width=600>
 <img src="https://github.com/swholmstead/Skidsteer/blob/main/pictures/IMG_3658.JPEG" alt="Skidsteer" width=600>